manboubird/activator-scalding/tutorial/src/index.md

 The fourth and final pipe limits the number of records to the input value given for the `--n` argument or 10 if the argument isn't specified.
 Hence, it's output is just the first n lines of the KJV.

+*TfIdf* is our last example script...

 ## TfIdf

 Open <a href="#code/src/main/scala/scalding/TfIdf.scala">TfIdf.scala</a>, our most complex example script.
 It implements the *term frequency-inverse document frequency* algorithm used as part of  the indexing process for document or Internet search engines.
 (See [here](http://en.wikipedia.org/wiki/Tf*idf) for more information on this algorithm.)

+In the Run panel, select *TfIdf* from the drop-down menu to invoke this script by itself.

 In a conventional implementation of Tf-Idf, you might load a precomputed document to word matrix: